At Assertible, we automatically run tests against our APIs after every deployment to reduce bugs, validate functionality, and save developer time.

 - Deploy the new app to staging or production on Elastic Beanstalk.

-- Execute API tests on the new app with Assertible.
+- Execute automated API tests on the new app with Assertible.

 Running API tests automatically after every deployment quickly validates and provides feedback about the release.

-For example, if a pull request is opened, the code will be built and deployed to staging.
+For example, when a pull request is opened, code is built and deployed to a staging environment.
 API tests are automatically run against the new app on the staging environment.

-If this new deployment doesn't pass the Assertible tests, the GitHub status check on the PR will fail and tell us the code shouldn't be merged.
+If the Assertible tests do not pass when run against the new deployment, the GitHub status check on the pull request will fail and tell us the code shouldn't be merged.

 More on the Assertible GitHub integration

-After the code is built and in the process of being deployed to staging, Assertible receives deployment status events.
-When the deployment is successful, Assertible runs all tests for that API and updates the status check.
+After the code is built and in the process of being deployed to a staging server, Assertible receives deployment status events from GitHub via webhooks.
+When a deployment is successful, Assertible runs all tests for that API and updates the status check on a pull request.

 Another neat part of using GitHub status checks with Assertible is